Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ## Manage OS Image Upgrade

 There is no management necessary for Automatic OS Image Upgrade for most configurations.
 For specific settings or troubleshooting, [Azure Virtual Machine Scale Set Automatic OS Image Upgrades](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade) contains configuration details and management of Automatic OS Image Upgrade that is summarized below.

+If more control is required for image releases than what is available through these configuration settings, Automatic OS Image Upgrade supports the use of custom images.
+Using custom images from a shared compute gallery provides additional configuration such as image expiration dates and 'latest' version.
+Setting up custom images with multiple versions can also be used for testing and troubleshooting the upgrade process on demand.
+See [Tutorial: Create and use a custom image for Virtual Machine Scale Sets with Azure PowerShell](https://learn.microsoft.com/azure/virtual-machine-scale-sets/tutorial-use-custom-image-powershell) for this process.

+### Automatic OS Upgrade Process

+From [Azure Virtual Machine Scale Set Automatic OS Image Upgrades](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade), this is the default process Automatic OS Image Upgrade uses for scale sets.
+To configure additional checks for successful upgrade, a load balancer probe or [Application Health extension](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-health-extension) can be used.

+The region of a scale set becomes eligible to get image upgrades either through the availability-first process for platform images or replicating new custom image versions for Share Image Gallery.
+The image upgrade is then applied to an individual scale set in a batched manner as follows:

+1. Before you begin the upgrade process, the orchestrator will ensure that no more than 20% of instances in the entire scale set are unhealthy (for any reason).
+1. The upgrade orchestrator identifies the batch of VM instances to upgrade, with any one batch having a maximum of 20% of the total instance count, subject to a minimum batch size of one virtual machine.
+There is no minimum scale set size requirement and scale sets with 5 or fewer instances will have 1 VM per upgrade batch (minimum batch size).
+1. The OS disk of every VM in the selected upgrade batch is replaced with a new OS disk created from the latest image.
+All specified extensions and configurations in the scale set model are applied to the upgraded instance.
+1. For scale sets with configured application health probes or Application Health extension, the upgrade waits up to 5 minutes for the instance to become healthy, before moving on to upgrade the next batch.
+If an instance does not recover its health in 5 minutes after an upgrade, then by default the previous OS disk for the instance is restored.
+1. The upgrade orchestrator also tracks the percentage of instances that become unhealthy post an upgrade.
+The upgrade will stop if more than 20% of upgraded instances become unhealthy during the upgrade process.
+1. The above process continues until all instances in the scale set have been upgraded.

+### Automatic OS Upgrade Rollback Configuration

 ### Scheduling OS Image Upgrade with Maintenance Control

 Azure Service Fabric clusters support [Maintenance Control](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-control) which allows configuration of when maintenance is performed on the virtual machine scale set including Automatic OS Image Upgrade.

+> **Note**
+> Maintenance Control requires a schedule with minimum settings of daily schedule with at least a 5 hour window.
+Updates not completed in the provided window will resume during next window.

 Azure Service Fabric Managed Clusters support for Maintenance Control is currently in preview.
 See [MaintenanceControl](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-maintenance-control) for configuration and support information as not all regions are currently supported.